This spot has been added by

 Also called Yong Gasem Bay, Monkey Beach is a small piece of seashore located on Ko Phi Phi Don Island, north-west of Loh Dalam Bay.
-Each day, hundreds of visitors come ashore from boats looking for an encounter with the colony of crab-eating macaques living on the beach and in the neighboring jungle.
+Each day, hundreds of visitors come ashore from boats looking for an encounter with the colony of crab-eating monkeys living on the beach and in the neighboring jungle.
 But Monkey Beach is not all about monkeys; it is also a place for snorkeling lovers.
-Underwater life includes giant clam, schools of parrot fish, yellow damselfish standing above coral clumps and clownfish in their anemones.
+The bay’s underwater life includes giant clams, schools of parrotfish, yellow damselfish and clownfish in sea anemones.

-Monkey Beach is facing north.
-It is located a few hundred meters north-west of Loh Dalam Bay.
-To get there, you can choose from several options.
+Monkey Beach is located a few hundred meters northwest of Loh Dalam Bay.
+Several options are available to reach the spot:

-Enter the water from the sandy beach.
-Avoid the area where the numerous boats moor.
+Enter the water from the sandy beach, avoiding the area where the boats moor.

-The reef actually is a reef flat deepening steadily (↕1-3m) as you swim away from the shore.
-It ends up with a drop-off leading to deeper areas (↕3-6m).
-This spot is busy with swimmers and snorkelers, most of them taking part of a boat tour, so corals have been much damaged.
-However you will still spot a wide variety of species here.
+This spot profile is a reef flat gently sloping (↕3-9ft/1-3m) as you swim away from the shore.
+It ends up with a drop-off leading to deeper areas (↕9-18ft/3-6m).
+This spot is busy with swimmers and snorkelers and the corals are badly damaged.
+However, you will still spot a wide variety of fish species here.

-Colorful giant clams (some of them a bright fluorescent blue) set the rhythm to a rather monotonous seabed.
+Colorful giant clams are fixed on the reef.
 Bright yellow damselfish swim over tabular corals, their color flashing against the deep blue.
-But the true star of Monkey Beach is clownfish.
-This cute fish inhabits the huge sea anemones scattered on the seabed (↕2-3m).
-Most of them are pink skunk clownfish, with their distinctive single thin vertical white line.
+Cute anemonefish are also found in the huge sea anemones scattered on the seabed (↕6-9ft/2-3m).
+Most of them are pink skunk clownfish, recognizable with their distinctive single thin vertical white line.

-The main danger while in the water comes from boats untiringly coming and going about.
-Stay away from the areas where they are and don’t swim further than the reef flat.
-On the beach, monkeys are used to be fed: they can be quite insistent and bites aren’t unheard of.
+The main danger while in the water comes from boat traffic.
+Stay away from the areas where they moor and don’t swim further than the drop off.
+On the beach, monkeys are used to being fed and can be aggressive.

 Monkey Beach is a natural site.
 You won’t find any snack or restaurant, but “street” vendors sometimes can be here.
-In doubt, bring your own water and snacks.
+Bring your own water and snacks.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.